 What Is a Construction Site Inspection?

 A construction site inspection is a systematic evaluation of the work being performed at a construction site.
-It involves a visual assessment of various aspects, including foundations, walls, floors, ceilings, and roofs, to ensure compliance with plans, specifications, and local building codes.
+It involves a visual assessment of various aspects, including foundations, walls, floors, ceilings, and roofs, to ensure compliance with construction drawings, construction specification requirements, and local building codes.
+Inspections also help identify early signs of construction defects or potential latent defect issues before they result in costly rework.

 References